vrundpat/Maze-Generation_Solving/README.md

 # Maze-Generation_Solving

 A complex-maze generator using Recursive-Backtracking and modified version of the Randomized-Prims's Algrithm, accompanied by an A* algorithm to solve the mazes efficiently.
-Both aspects (generation and solving are visualized using a pygame GUI).
+Visualizations of the both the generaion and solving of the maze is done via a PyGame GUI.

 Run instructions:
 - run main.py